somnambulist-tech/collection/README.md

  * sortByValueReversed() sort in reverse order by valuem preserving key association
  * sortKeepingKeysUsing() apply a callback to sort the Collection, preserving keys
  * sortUsing() apply a callback to sort the Collection, creates new keys
+ * sum() sum values in collection, optionally by key or callable
  * toArray() convert to an array, cascades through values casting sub-Collections to array
  * unique() creates a new Collection containing only unique values
  * values() returns a new Collection containing just the values